-1) Effectiveness of Manifold Regularization : To verify the effectiveness of the manifold regularization item in the proposed method, we implement the experimental comparisons of our tracker with different numbers of nearest neighbors mentioned in Eq.(2) on OTB.
-As shown in Fig. 7, the DP scores (vertical axis) of our method with neighbors k = 0, 3, 5, 7, 10(horizontal axis) are illustrated in the histogram.
-It is noted that the performance will be improved when the manifold regularization item is removed, and the experimental results are shown in Fig. 7 when k = 0.
-Here, we did not implement the tracking experiment by just setting k = 0 since it would cause program error.
-It is just a representation of experimental results without manifold regularization.
+Effectiveness of Manifold Regularization: To verify the effectiveness of the manifold regularization item in the proposed method, we perform the comparisons of our tracker with different numbers of nearest neighbors in Eq.
+(2) on OTB.
+As shown in Fig. 7, the DP scores (vertical axis) of our method with neighbors k = 0, 3, 5, 7, 10 (horizontal axis) are illustrated in the histogram.
+It is noted that the performance will be improved when the manifold regularization item is removed, and the experimental results are shown in Fig. 7.
 From the figure, the worst tracking performance is produced using our method with k = 0, which means that the proposed manifold regularization item works in our setting.
 The highest DP score is obtained when k = 5.
 Hence, we choose 5 as the number of nearest neighbors in our tracking algorithm.
-The performance declines with the increase of the number of neighbors, which means that a suitable number of neighbors benefits the tracking performance.
-In principle, a larger number of neighbors will bring more information that is beyond a local region of a sample, and it will violate the assumed manifold structure.
-Therefore, k = 5 is the best choice for the spatial structure of manifold and tracking performance through our experiments.
+The performance declines with the increase of the number of neighbors, which means that a suitable